Anxiety, resignation in Beirut as residents worry about an Israeli attack

 Back in Hamra, in another cafe, Ramy Taweel, a writer and translator, was on his laptop and drinking coffee.
 The 50-year-old Syrian national said that he has lived between Lebanon and Syria for years and is accustomed to living under the spectre of war.

-He said he is unable to “predict” or “anticipate” how Israel will respond to the incident in the Golan.
+He said – before Israel’s strike on Dahiya – that he was unable to “predict” or “anticipate” how Israel would respond to the incident in the Golan.
 But he was agitated, saying that Israel claims to care about the 12 Druze children who died in the blast, when it continues to kill thousands of Palestinian children in Gaza.

 Israel has killed more children in Gaza than all the children who have died in global conflict over the last four years, according to the United Nations agency for Palestinian refugees (UNRWA).